HallaSurvivor/Blog/_posts/2022-05-16-locale-basics.md

     For the impatient reader (or if I never get to it) you can find a proof in Johnstone's _Stone Spaces_, section II.1.7

+[^15]:
+    This is yet another analogy to topos theory.
+Indeed,

+[^16]:
+    Though it _does_ make the construction go slightly more smoothly.
+    This, again, is analogous to the setting of sites on a category in topos theory, where assuming your category has pullbacks makes the construction a bit simpler.

+[^17]:
+    Notice this quotient is taken in the category of suplattices, so it's not obvious that we should actually get a frame out the other side.

+    This is where the flat stability axiom comes into play, since it tells us (roughly) that we can "pull back" a cover $A$ of $p$ to a cover $B$ of $q$ whenever $q \leq p$.
+Since for any $p$ and $r$ we'll have $p \wedge r \leq p$, this will let us show the distributivity axiom for frames.

+    For a full proof, see theorem 5 in Vickers' _Compactness in Locales and in Formal Topology_

+[^18]:
+    See, for instance, Pelletier's excellent survey
+    _Locales in Functional Analysis_.

+[^19]:
+      Show that every frame is also a [Heyting Algebra][8].
+You can do this with abstract nonsense (use the [adjoint functor theorem][9]) or directly (give an explicit expression for the arrow $a \implies b$).

+      You should do whichever comes less naturally to you (or both, if neither comes naturally).

+      As a part 2, you should show that _defining_ frames to be complete heyting algebras is incorrect, since morphisms of heyting algebras should preserve $\implies$, whereas frame homomorphisms might not[^5].

 [1]: https://en.wikipedia.org/wiki/Pointless_topology
 [2]: https://en.wikipedia.org/wiki/Galois_connection